0xDBFB7/ionprinter/documents/bugs.md

 However, after spending a while trying to diagnose why ASAN was crashing even with -recover, I disabled ASAN altogether, and

 Segmentation fault.

+#### Issue:

+Pointer math is complicated.

+Guidelines:

+Choose a->b or (*a).b and stick with it.
+I prefer (*a).b.

+Choose a sensible 'root' value to pass around.
+For instance, if most of your functions need a \*\*, switch to p \* =.

+Be verbose!
+If your function takes a **, try writing:

+&(**x)

+Rather than

+(*x).

+Then everything feels like an atomic operation on a base.

+Perhaps there's some performance cost, but if you're working with pointers it's almost certainly nothing anyhow.